 The underlying cause for the emergence of GAD should also be searched for earnestly.
 The healthcare provider must actively look for and apply necessary tests for other disorders that could cause or contribute to GAD.

-Gastroesophageal Reflux Disease (GERD) is defined as a digestive defect that develops when the acid or fluid in the stomach refluxes into the esophagus.
+Gastroesophageal reflux disease (GERD) is defined as a digestive defect that develops when the acid or fluid in the stomach refluxes into the esophagus.
 GERD has no age predilection.
 Research has proved that people with acid reflux are often suffering from stress and anxiety which may act as the basic triggers.
-Studies are going on to find out the exact relation between stress and the quantity of acid in the esophagus.
+Studies are going on to find out the exact relationship between stress and the quantity of acid in the esophagus.